 Whichever colour you choose, as long as both you and your kids can agree that you love it, you’ll be happy!

 At least, in theory, older children usually have a bit more self-control than little ones, so you might feel comfortable prioritising looks and feel over stain-resistance and trusting your teenager with a carpet that you can hope to keep in their rooms long after they’ve moved out.
 This might mean opting for a lighter colour of carpet or a different fibre such as wool or sisal.

 Your older kids and teenagers might be more inclined to opt for a cosy carpet that feels luxurious underfoot, like a Saxony or twist carpet made from polypropylene.
 These carpets have their loops cut at the top, making them very soft and plush.
 Velvet carpets are another lavish pick that feels and looks great and can come in various colours.

 Older kids and teenagers often have stronger opinions about what colours they’d like in their bedrooms, as they’re developing their own personal styles and preferences.
 If you’re struggling to find a compromise between what they want and what you want, you could both consider a neutral colour like cream complemented by smaller pieces in their favourite colour, or even a patterned carpet that has hints of the colour that they like too.

 This way, you can have a carpet in your home that you won’t be tempted to have removed as soon as they leave home, and they’ll also feel included in the decision-making process!

-If you’d like to bring your kids to see the different carpet options available, why not come down to your local Tapi store and speak to one of our Floorologists about the different options available to you?
-You can also book a video appointment to talk to one of our experts from the comfort of your own home to show them the project you want to work on and get our expert advice.
+If you’d like to bring your kids to see the different child-friendly flooring options available, why not come down to your local Tapi store and speak to one of our Floorologists about the different options available to you?